 As a result, I think a lot of traditional Sunday culinary fare became holiday-only treats.
 A little sad…

 Hopefully this Everyday Kringle will become a regular staple treat for your lovely family.
+For a different version, enjoy this Cherry Kringle made with walnuts.

 If you make this, let us know how it fares.
 Share on Instagram #FusionCraftiness so we can drool over your creation:)